platformsh/platformsh-docs/src/development/variables.md

 Naturally in practice you'll want to use only one or the other, or allow the variable to be visible in both cases.

 Project variables may also be marked `--sensitive true`.
-That flag will mark the variable to not be readable through the console once it is set.
+That flag will mark the variable to not be readable through the management console once it is set.
 That makes it somewhat more private as requests through the Platform.sh CLI will not be able to view the variable.
 However, it will still be readable from within the application container like any other variable.

 ### Environment variables

-Environment-level variables can also be set [through the console](/administration/web/configure-environment.md#settings), or using the CLI.
+Environment-level variables can also be set [through the management console](/administration/web/configure-environment.md#settings), or using the CLI.
 Environment variables are bound to a specific environment or branch.
 An environment will also inherit variables from its parent environment, unless it has a variable defined with the same name.
 That allows you to define your development variables only once, and use them on all the child environments.
 For instance, to create an environment variable "foo" with the value "bar" on the currently checked out environment/branch, run:

 ```bash
 $ platform variable:create --level environment --name foo --value bar